-Join Aaron Quigley for an in-depth discussion in this video Creating hyperlink buttons, part of Captivate 8 Essential Training.
+Join Aaron Quigley for an in-depth discussion in this video Creating hyperlink buttons, part of Learning Captivate 8.

 So at this point, when our message from our President comes up, it's going to automatically pause.
 We set that in the Action setting under the Properties for the slide.
 So On Enter, this slide's going to pause.
 What this means now, is we need to give our learners a way that they can advance to the next slide once they've read this message.
 To do this, we're going to create a hyperlink in the form of a button.
 The fastest way to enter a button, is to click Interactions in the top menu, and then select Button.
 Right away a Button's going to be added to the center of the page.
 I'm just going to click on this Button and drag it down to the bottom right-hand corner, and then make it a little bit bigger by grabbing one of the anchor points and dragging it out.